uclahs-cds/package-PipeVal/README.md

 ## license:
 Author: Gina Kim (ginakim@mednet.ucla.edu)

-Pipeval is currently free to use under the GPL 2 license, terms of which are under the "COPYING" file.
+PipeVal is licensed under the GNU General Public License version 2.
+See the file LICENSE for the terms of the GNU GPL license.

+PipeVal is a tool which can be used to validate the inputs and outputs of various bioinformatic pipelines.

-Copyright (C) 2021 University of California Los Angeles ("Boutros Lab").
-All rights reserved.
+Copyright (C) 2022 University of California Los Angeles ("Boutros Lab") All rights reserved.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.